infira/Cachly/README.md

 #### Example

-I reccoomend to use [once](#once) but nonetheless it exists for backward compatibility
+I recommend to use [once](#once) but nonetheless it exists for backward compatibility

 ```php
 function getMyStuff($arg1, $arg2, $arg3)